Jaic1/xv6-riscv-rust/README.md

 ```
 consider the codes in *kernel.ld* above, see the comments.

+### VirtAddr & PhysAddr
+when converting usize to VirtAddr & PhysAddr, use from or try_from?
+seems like From and TryFrom can not be both implemented for <T, U>
+so I choose to add a new type for trusted address, i.e.,
+`impl From<ConstAddr> for VirtAddr` & `impl TryFrom<usize> for VirtAddr`(same for `PhysAddr`)

 ## Path
 - [x] porting console and uart to support printf, p.s., smp = 1
 - [x] add register abstraction to support start using mret to return to rust_main